DataDog/documentation/content/tracing/advanced_usage/distributed_tracing.md

 Distributed tracing allows you to propagate a single trace across multiple services and hosts, so you can see performance end-to-end.
 Linking is implemented by injecting Datadog Metadata into the request headers.

 Distributed Tracing headers are language agnostic.
 A trace started in one language may propagate to another (for example, from Python to Java).

+Distributed Traces may sample inconsistently when the linked traces run on different hosts.
+To ensure that distributed traces are complete, enable [priority sampling][priority sampling].

+[priority sampling]: /tracing/setup_advanced/priority_sampling

 {{< tabs >}}
 {{% tab "Java" %}}